 JJ Richards & Sons (JJ Richards) and Servcorp Ltd (Servcorp) provide services to small businesses and both have been issued with proceedings by the ACCC over unfair contract terms in the past month.

 JJ Richards provides recycling, sanitary and green waste collection services.
 JJ Richards also has the not-so-coveted honour of becoming the first company to be taken to court under the new unfair contract terms legislation.
 The unfair terms regime was extended to small businesses in November last year.
 You can read more about the changes here.

-Servcorp Ltd provides services office space and virtual office services.
+Servcorp Ltd provides serviced office space and virtual office services.
 Its clients also include small businesses.

 The ACCC points to eight clauses in the JJ Richard’s small business contract that it believes are (on the whole) unfair, including terms:

 The terms of Servcorp’s contract the ACCC have alleged are unfair include:

 In its statement the ACCC said that it was ‘particularly concerned about terms that allowed Servcorp to unilaterally terminate a contract and apply unreasonable termination fees and charges to the small business.’

 Whilst some of the terms identified by the ACCC are terms more typically flagged as unfair, there are some, particularly in the JJ Richards action, which are less obvious.